 The climax anticipated by the lament of this post-9/11 Vip passage is echoed by its immediate juxtaposition to a passage in which Windust’s avatar greets Maxine to say his last good-bye in the hyperreal world of DeepArcher.
 The “Deep” adjective in the name of the program evokes both the epic katabasis and the virtual experience of repressed, unconscious memory into what might be described as a virtual allegory of psychoanalytic epics.
 The arrow of the “Archer” suggests the typically Pynchonian fatality of the time vector both leading to unavoidable death and in contrast with the desire to reverse its direction, travel back in time, perhaps stop it, bring the departed ones back to life, if only by indulging in memories.
 All these ingredients are typically elegiac within the frame of epics, but gain lyrical intensity when poetic emotion is expressed from the private perspective of women (mothers, lovers) deserted as a result of the hero’s death.

-During their virtual encounter inside the videogame, Windust’s avatar still refuses to adjust to Maxine’s Jewish middle-class mother-and-wife’s Omar Sharif sexual fantasy by reducing the significance of this encounter to the sexual and economic dimension only.
+During their virtual encounter inside the videogame, Windust’s avatar still refuses to adjust to Maxine’s romantic fantasy with Omar Sharif.
+Instead, he would rather reduce the emotional significance of their encounter by focusing on the sexual and economic dimensions only..
 However (and precisely because they meet in DeepArcher), Maxine insists in seeing him under a somewhat romantic light, as “a younger version of himself, a not-yet-corrupted entry-level wise-ass, wiser than he deserves” (2014: 406).
 Inside Maxine’s virtual projection of her repressed desires, Windust rejects her romantic fantasy of “lovers on the run” only after a “[l]ong silence, as if he’s having an argument with himself” (2014: 407), suggesting he sacrificially rejects her love because he is too bad for her, or out of the sheer impossibility of being deeparched, a euphemism that anticipates the revelation of his death in chapter 37.

 Although Maxine’s affair with Windust can be interpreted as a form of acting out a female fantasy that compensates the romantic loss of her failed marriage, her sincere lament for Windust’s loss is emotionally engaged in the present after 9/11.
 Amidst the Christmas celebrations that conveniently serve to intensify anticipatory mourning for Windust, Maxine calls his first, shortened name: “at a typically uneasy distance from the jollification, Nick Windust” (2014: 402).
 The silence she gets for an answer echoes the vast emptiness of the desert in the second Vip passage, implying loss: “‘Nick.’
 He is silent, wherever he is” (2014: 402).